-1.4.2.
-RTTM Role in Regulatory Reporting
+1.4.2 RTTM Role in Regulatory Reporting

-RTTM will serve as a single conduit for participants to submit their fixed income trades for both trade matching and regulatory reporting.
-Participants will therefore submit a single trade message to RTTM for both matching and real-time reporting of their street-side municipal bond trades to the MSRB and their over-the-counter (OTC) corporate bond trades to the NASD to comply with applicable price transparency requirements.
-MSRB will require firms to report and match municipal bond trades within fifteen minutes of execution in mid 2004, using a single submission for the initial clearance and price reporting of street-side trades.23
+RTTM serves as a single conduit for participants to submit their fixed income trades for both trade matching and regulatory reporting.
+Participants therefore submit a single trade message to RTTM for both matching and real-time reporting of their street-side municipal bond trades to the MSRB and their over-the-counter (OTC) corporate bond trades to the NASD to comply with applicable price transparency requirements.

-While customer information is not accepted into the RTTM matching application, interactive messages of customer trade activity submitted to the RTTM Access Network by participants and service bureaus will be forwarded to RTRS, as specified by the participant.
+While customer information is not accepted into the RTTM matching application, interactive messages of customer trade activity submitted to the RTTM Access Network by participants and service bureaus is forwarded to RTRS, as specified by the participant.
 Customer trade reports may also be submitted to RTRS via the RTTM Web Interface.

 The MT515 layout supports input requirements for RTTM as well as for MSRB and NASD customer and inter-dealer transactions; specific fields have been allocated for regulatory reporting.
-The layouts included in this document will support submission of trades for regulatory reporting by non-NSCC members as well as members.
-While RTTM will validate all matching-related fields, it will not validate that regulatory fields are populated, nor that they are populated with the correct information.
+The layouts included in this document support submission of trades for regulatory reporting by non-NSCC members as well as members.
+While RTTM validates all matching-related fields, it will not validate that regulatory fields are populated, nor that they are populated with the correct information.
 RTTM will, however, validate regulatory fields for correct format, to the extent that SWIFT 15022 messages can be created for the regulators based on participant supplied information, where applicable.
-Each regulatory body will be responsible for ensuring required information is submitted accurately by its members.
+Each regulatory body is responsible for ensuring required information is submitted accurately by its members.

-1.4.3.
-Directing Submissions to Comparison and Reporting Systems
+1.4.3 Directing Submissions to Comparison and Reporting Systems

-The MT515 interactive message layout enables NSCC participants to submit one record that will facilitate matching and settlement as well as regulatory reporting.
-Participants will be able, via the MT515, to indicate whether the record of a municipal securities trade should be sent to RTTM and/or the MSRB's RTRS.
+The MT515 interactive message layout enables NSCC participants to submit one record that facilitates matching and settlement as well as regulatory reporting.
+Participants are able, via the MT515, to indicate whether the record of a municipal securities trade should be sent to RTTM and/or the MSRB's RTRS.